Merubokkusu/Chuuu/README.md

 - Click "File" then "Add SND"
 - Choose whatever hotkeys you want
 - Press The Hotkey
-- Wanana type?*(OR USE THE KEY THAT YOU SET AGAIN?)* press PAUSE on your board
+- Wanna type?*(OR USE THE KEY THAT YOU SET AGAIN?)* press PAUSE on your board

 ##Current Features.